 Savannah Technical College is a unit of the Technical College System of Georgia and is under the policy and administrative control of the State Board of the Technical College System of Georgia.
-A Local Board of Directors composed of business and community leaders sets policies for the College consistent with those of the State Board.
-The Savannah Technical College Local Board of Directors meet ten times per year, every third Tuesday of the month, at 7:45 a.m. in the Executive Board Room on the Savannah Campus.
+A Local Board of Directors exists consisting of diverse members reflecting the population of the service delivery area and who represent business, industry, or economic development for the College.
+The purpose of the Local Board is to facilitate the delivery of programs, services, and activities as directed by the State Board.
+The Savannah Technical College Local Board of Directors meets ten times per year, every third Tuesday of the month, at 5:00pm. in the Executive Board Room on the Savannah Campus.